TezSmith/noteable/Frameworks/Angular/GettingStarted.md

    * Can also be written as n g c <component-name> -it -is

 To add content to a component:
+  - First Way
-  - In the generated file with ending component.ts, inside the "template" key, write backticks.
+    * In the generated file with ending component.ts, inside the "template" key, write backticks.
 Inside the backticks add your html content.
-  - To add functionality to your content, below in the export Class function, write your functions before the constructor!
+    * To add functionality to your content, below in the export Class function, write your functions before the constructor!
+  - Second Way
+    * In the generated file with ending component.ts, create a key called "templateUrl", and set it to a value of single quotes.
+    * Inside the single quotes, write component-name.component.html
+    * In your component folder, create a file component-name.component.html.
+Here you can add the html content that you want.
+    * To add functionality to your content, write your functions in the corresponding component-name.component.ts file before the constructor!

 Components can be displayed in App in two ways:
 - First Way (Angular 2)